 Common problems for men

-I have a small, private and comfortable counselling practice in Marlow Bottom which is of easy reach of Beaconsfield, Gerrards Cross and Bourne End.
+I have a private and comfortable counselling practice in Beaconsfield which is of easy reach of Amersham Gerrards Cross and Bourne End.
 This ideal space will give you the means to be able to relax as we begin to look into the difficulties that are currently troubling you such as sadness, stress or anger.
 I am not here to judge or embarrass you but to offer my therapeutic knowledge, empathy and together a way out towards a lighter, happier life.
 Call me today and began that change.